tommykw/kotlin-design-pattern/README.md

 ## Factory
 - How to make an instance in the super class, it called a pattern to perform a specific processing in a subclass with the Factory pattern

+## Builder
+- By abstracting the process of object craetion, it is possible to generate dynamic objects